castle-engine/pascal-language-server/README.md

 - Go to declaration
 - Go to definition
 - Automatic dependency resolution for `.lpk` and `.lpr` files
+- Works with include files, as long as they specify `{%MainUnit xxx.pas}` at the top (just like for Lazarus CodeTools)
 - Detection of _Castle Game Engine_ unit paths in a various ways

 ## Building